 Web Publication Date: August 12, 2019.

 Print Publication Date: April 2020.

 ISBN: 978-1-64215-019-3 (PDF) | 978-1-64215-020-9 (ePub) | 978-1-60732-923-7 (pbk.)

 Series Editors: Susan H. McLeod, University of California, Santa Barbara; Rich Rice, Texas Tech University

 Copyright © 2019 Hannah J. Rule.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 182 pages, with illustrations and bibliographies.
-This book will be available, when print production is complete, from University Press of Colorado online as well as from any online or brick-and-mortar bookstore.
-Available in PDF and ePub format for no charge on this page at the WAC Clearinghouse.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.